huggingface/hub-docs/docs/hub/webhooks.md

 ## Webhook secret

+Setting a webhook secret is useful to make sure payloads sent to your webhook handler come from Hugging Face.

 If you set a secret for your webhook, it will be sent along as an `X-Webhook-Secret` HTTP header on every request.
 Only ASCII characters are supported.

 <Tip>